How to choose a travel credit card: 4 questions to ask

 These cards often come with added benefits, like airport lounge access, priority boarding, and travel insurance.
 Some cards don’t charge foreign transaction fees, making them ideal for international travelers.

-Many travel credit cards come with an annual fee, which can vary depending on the card.
-The value of the rewards and perks can often outweigh the cost of the fee, especially if you take advantage of the card's benefits.
+Many travel credit cards have an annual fee, which can vary depending on the card.
+However, the value of the rewards and perks can often outweigh the fee, especially if you take advantage of the card's benefits.

 The right travel credit card for you depends on your financial situation and goals.
 Here are four questions to ask yourself when deciding on the right travel card for you.